 Recoverables from reinsurance contracts are based on principles similar to the gross best estimate and include reinstatement premiums required to be paid to the reinsurer, and expenses in relation to the management and administration of reinsurance claims.
 The balance is adjusted for counterparty credit rating based on rating agency and experience default statistics.
 Through reinsurance agreements with Arch and other 3rd party reinsurers, Somers cedes a portion of its premiums.
-At 31 December 2023 the majority of reinsurance recoverables for paid and unpaid losses were due from counterparties with a rating of A- or better from A.M.
+At December 31, 2024 the substantially all reinsurance recoverables for paid and unpaid losses were due from counterparties with a rating of A- or better from A.M.
 Best Company, Standard & Poor or Fitch.